htmldbjs/htmldbjs/docs/methods/validateHTMLDBPaginationDefinition.md

 ### `HTMLDB.validateHTMLDBPaginationDefinition`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method validates the definition of given `element` as an `htmldb-pagination`.

+Please note that this method is used for inner operations, there is no need to call directly.

 #### Description